How Often Should You Use Turmeric Clay Mask? Complete Frequency Guide for Every Skin Type

 Step 3: Time It Properly

-Critical rule: Remove mask while still slightly damp.
+Critical rule: Remove while still slightly damp.
 If it cracks or flakes, it's been on too long.

-Set a timer: 10-15 minutes for normal/oily skin, 5-7 minutes for dry/sensitive skin.
+Set a timer: 10–15 minutes for normal/oily skin, 5–7 minutes for dry/sensitive skin.
+See how long to leave turmeric on face.

 Step 4: Moisturize Immediately